lawrennd/old_talks/_ml/includes/linear-regression-direct-solution.md

 $$
 }

-\notes{\section{Multiple Input Solution with Linear Algebra}}
+\notes{\section{Solution with Linear Algebra}}

-\notes{You've now seen how slow it can be to perform a coordinate ascent on a system.
-Another approach to solving the system (which is not always possible, particularly in *non-linear* systems) is to go direct to the minimum.
-To do this we need to introduce *linear algebra*.
+\notes{The typical approach to linear regression is tto

+\notes{In this section we're going compute the minimum of the quadratic loss with respect to the parameters.
+When we do this we'll also review *linear algebra*.
-We will represent all our errors and functions in the form of linear algebra.
+We will represent all our errors and functions in the form of matrices and vectors.}

-As we mentioned above, linear algebra is just a shorthand for performing lots of multiplications and additions simultaneously.
+\notes{Linear algebra is just a shorthand for performing lots of multiplications and additions simultaneously.
 What does it have to do with our system then?
-Well the first thing to note is that the linear function we were trying to fit has the following form:
+Well the first thing to note is that the classic linear function we fit for a one dimensional regression has the  form:
 $$
 \mappingFunction(x) = mx + c
 $$
 the classical form for a straight line.
 From a linear algebraic perspective we are looking for multiplications and additions.
 We are also looking to separate our parameters from our data.
-The data is the *givens* remember, in French the word is données literally translated means *givens* that's great, because we don't need to change the data, what we need to change are the parameters (or variables) of the model.
+The data is the *givens*.
+In French the word is données literally translated means *givens* that's great, because we don't need to change the data, what we need to change are the parameters (or variables) of the model.
 In this function the data comes in through $x$, and the parameters are $m$ and $c$.}

 \notes{What we'd like to create is a vector of parameters and a vector of data.
 Then we could represent the system with vectors that represent the data, and vectors that represent the parameters.}